 - belt buckle knives,25

 - cane swords,26

-- undetectable knives [made from materials that can’t be detected by metal detectors],27
+- undetectable knives [made from materials that cannot be detected by metal detectors],27

 - lipstick case knives,28

 - shobi-zues [also called shinobi-zues] (staffs, crutches, sticks, rods, or poles concealing a knife or blade which may be exposed by a flip of the wrist or by a mechanical action),29 and